-ORGANIZER(S): UN Office for Disaster Risk Reduction, Office in Incheon for Northeast Asia and Global Education and Training Institute for Disaster Risk Reduction (UNDRR ONEA-GETI)
+ORGANIZER(S): United Nations Office for Disaster Risk Reduction - Office in Incheon for Northeast Asia and Global Education and Training Institute for Disaster Risk Reduction (UNDRR ONEA & GETI)

-United Nations Office for Disaster Risk Reduction – Regional Office for the Americas (UNDRR AM)
+United Nations Office for Disaster Risk Reduction – Regional Office for the Americas and the Caribbean (UNDRR AM)

 Type: Training Course Date: 26 - 27 Oct 2017 Location: Panama (Panama City)